SilasMarvin/wasmind/LLM.md

 - **logger**: ✅ Structured logging across the system

 ## Current Implementation Status
-Hive is an active development project building a flexible platform for LLM agent systems:
+Wasmind is an active development project building a flexible platform for LLM agent systems:
 - ✅ WASM-based actor system with message passing
 - ✅ HTTP client with automatic retry and exponential backoff
 - ✅ Command execution capabilities